-The Oregon Battle of the Books is organized locally by participating school systems, regionally by a regional committee, and statewide by the OBOB Steering Committee.
-The Executive Committee is comprised of the following chairs: Administrative, Outreach, Financial, Title Selection, Questions Chairs as well as the Secretary OBOB State Tournament Co-Managers, and two Regional Manager Mentors..
-The full OBOB Steering Committee includes representatives from OBOB regions throughout the state and meets in person or on-line during the summer, and in November, January, February and, if needed, in April of each year to discuss policies and issues and select titles for the next school year.
-Librarians and school personnel interested in joining the Steering Committee should contact the Administrative Chair at OBOBIsta@gmail.com.
-All OBOB Committee members are volunteers.
+The Oregon Battle of the Books is organized locally by participating school systems, regionally by a regional committee, and statewide by the OBOB Steering Committee comprised of the Executive Committee and representatives from OBOB regions throughout the state..
+The Executive Committee is comprised of the following chairs: Administrative, Outreach, Financial, Title Selection, Questions Chair as well as the Secretary, OBOB State Tournament Co-Managers, and two Regional Manager Mentors.
+The full OBOB Steering Committee meets in person or on-line in November, January, February and, if needed, in April of each year to discuss policies and issues and select titles for the next school year.
+The Executive Committee also meets during the summer.
+Librarians and school personnel interested in joining the Steering Committee members are volunteers, although the Administrative Chair receives a moderate stipend..